stratapp-ai/stratapp-ai.github.io/_blog/management-consulting-in-2021.md

 * change management and communications
 * training planning and delivery

-Configuring and programming the CRM has become a commodity service that you can offshore, or price compete onshore, providing you manage the concept designs, validation and functional specs.
-Unfortunately clients continue to pay huge onshore implementation $/day for this work, and most CRM implementations fail because those firms don't have the broader consulting skills listed above.
+Configuring and programming the CRM has become a commodity service that you can offshore, or price compete onshore, providing you manage the concept designs, validation and functional specs on behalf of the client.
+Unfortunately clients continue to pay huge onshore implementation $/day for this work, and most CRM implementations fail.

 You can join the dots on where to take this opportunity.